spencertipping/ni/sh-perl.md

 these benefits exist only for the Perl frontend; other languages will have all of the same problems.

+Actually this isn't quite true.
+If we can fork first and stdin-populate second, we'll avoid the humongous heredoc chains we'd currently get, which should save a ton of memory on ni's end as it constructs the compiled script (not to mention the downstream savings if that script ends up being sent somewhere).
+It's absolutely worth it: ni should fork and use callable ops.

 ## Pipeline monitors
 While we're doing this, we might as well go ahead and figure out how to get pipeline reporting in there.
 Ideally this would provide: